Resources

 Key terms in dissolution and form factor science.

-Definitions written for scientists who work with compounds - not for pharmacokineticists.
-Focused on what the terms mean for mold geometry decisions.
+Definitions focused on what these terms mean for mold geometry decisions.

 Noyes-Whitney Equation